ibm-cloud-docs/mqcloud/mqoc_admin_mqcliexp.md

 ## MQ Explorer:
 MQ Explorer is an Eclipse-based tool for administering IBM MQ that you install on a machine of your choice and which connects remotely to one or more queue managers using a client connection.
 There are native installers for Windows and Linux 64-bit environments and it can be run on Mac OS via a Docker container as described in the prerequisites below.

 The Eclipse plugin for MQ explorer on Mac OS does not, at the time of writing, support TLS connection.
-The administration channel for MQ on Cloud queue managers newer than version 9.2.1 revision 1 will have TLS enabled.
+The administration channel for {{site.data.keyword.mq_short}} queue managers newer than version 9.2.1 revision 1 will have TLS enabled.
 These should be administered from Linux or Windows.
 {: note}

 ## runmqsc